ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-debug.md

 | Console | `debug.getModifiedAccountsByNumber(startNum uint64, endNum uint64)`             |
 | RPC     | `{"method": "debug_getModifiedAccountsByNumber", "params": [startNum, endNum]}` |

+<Note> Geth only keeps recent trie nodes and preimages of keys in memory - for older blocks this information is deleted by Geth's garbage collection.
+This means that calls to `debug_GetModifiedAccountsByNumber` on blocks that are old enough to be eligible for garbage collection will return an error due to the trie nodes and preimages being unavailable.
+To fix this, run Geth with `--cache.preimages=true` to prevent the relevant data being lost to the garbage collector </Note>

 ### debug_getRawReceipts

 Returns the consensus-encoding of all receipts in a single block.